//this is the full map area mask to cover it when opening the settings/about div on top

 Where does the data come from?

-The raw data used to create this site comes from the servers of the National Center for Atmospheric Research (NCAR)in the USA.
+The raw data used to create this site comes from the servers of NOAA and the National Center for Atmospheric Research (NCAR) in the USA.

 If you have any feedback about the site, please click on the feedback link in the top right hand of the page